Concert Kol Ha'Olam Kulo

 Jewish Community Belgrade

-On the secon day of the festival, a concert named Kol ha'olam kulo was held in Concert hall of the Jewish Community Belgrade.
-The participants of this concert were three choirs: Adi Youth Choir (Jerusalem), Choir Hashira (Novi Sad) and Barch Brother Choir (Belgrade).
+On the second day of the festival, a concert named Kol ha'olam kulo was held in the Concert Hall of the Jewish Community Belgrade.
+The participants of this concert were three choirs: Adi Youth Choir (Jerusalem), Choir Hashira (Novi Sad), and Barch Brother Choir (Belgrade).

-The Novi Sad Jewish Community Choir Hashira (Hebrew word hashira means the song) was founded in 1993 and since then, it has been dedicated to cherish Jewish synagogal and folklore music heritage.
+The Novi Sad Jewish Community Choir Hashira (the Hebrew word hashira means the song) was founded in 1993 and since then, it has been dedicated to cherishing Jewish synagogal and folklore music heritage.
 However, the choir performs almost every kind of choral music, singing in several languages (Hebrew, Yiddish, Ladino, Serbian, Spanish...).
-It has won numerous awards at the local and international festivals.
-Some of them are: two golden medals won at the choral competition in Ruma, silver medal and the special award for the conductor Vesna Kesic Krsmanovic achieved in Slovakia, bronze medal from Ohrid, two silver medals won in Italy and Greece, and the silver plaque earned at the Choir competition in Germany.
+It has won numerous awards at local and international festivals.
+Some of them are: two golden medals won at the choral competition in Ruma, a silver medal and the special award for the conductor Vesna Kesic Krsmanovic achieved in Slovakia, a bronze medal from Ohrid, two silver medals won in Italy and Greece, and the silver plaque earned at the Choir competition in Germany.

 The Baruch Brothers Choir

-The Baruch Brothers Choir from Belgrade was established as the Serbian-Jewish Singers Society in 1879, with the goal of cherishing and performing the cultural and artistic heritage and tradition of the Jewish people which lives in these parts.
+The Baruch Brothers Choir from Belgrade was established as the Serbian-Jewish Singers Society in 1879, to cherish and perform the cultural and artistic heritage and tradition of the Jewish people which lives in these parts.
 The Society changed its name in 1952 to the current name in commemoration of the three brothers from the progressive revolutionary Jewish family of Baruch, members of the resistance movement who were killed during the pogroms of the Nazi regime during the Second World War.